BodenmillerGroup/SpheroidPublication/README.md

 There will be 4 different analyses, implemented as 4 different branches:
 1) A main paper analysis ('master'): orchestrates all analyses
-2) Steady state analysis ('steady'): 4 different cell lines
+2) Physiology analysis ('phys'): 4 different cell lines
 3) Overexpression analysis ('oexp'): x constructs overexpressed in 360 spheres
 4) Brightfield analysis ('bf'): Analysis of the brightfield images